aya711git/aya711git/README.md

 **Developer | Researcher | Master Student**

 Welcome to my GitHub!
-I'm a passionate developer and researcher with a strong background in AI, machine learning, reinforcement learning, graph neural networks (GNN), and image processing.
+I'm a passionate developer and researcher with a background in AI, machine learning, reinforcement learning, graph neural networks (GNN), and image processing.
 Currently pursuing my master's degree, I thrive on learning new things and sharing knowledge with others.

 ## 🧠 What I Do